-Tips for snowbirds based on what we’ve learned through our experience
+Tips for snowbirds based on what we’ve learned through our experience.
+See Snowbird Tips.

 What we did to prepare for our winters away.
-This includes items such as finding rental accommodations, looking after our house, financial arrangements and packing
+This includes items such as finding rental accommodations, looking after our house, financial arrangements and packing.
+See Snowbird Preparations.

-Experiences on the drives to and from our winter destinations
+Experiences on the drives to and from our winter destinations.
+See On The Road.

 Articles about living the snowbird life: